marijnh/Eloquent-JavaScript/11_async.md

 ```

 Waiting is not generally a very important type of work, but it can be
-useful when doing something like updating an animation or checking if
+useful when doing something like updating an animation or checking whether
 something is taking longer than a given amount of ((time)).

 Performing multiple asynchronous actions in a row using callbacks